nkasozi/saas-global-centralized-license-backend/README.md

 brew install uv
 ```

-Once installed, `uv sync --dev` pulls all dependencies from the lock file and sets up your environment.
+Once installed, `uv sync --all-extras` pulls all dependencies from the lock file and sets up your environment.

 ### Code Quality